This is one of those old recipes you want to pull out when you're up to your ears in fresh tomatoes!

 - Mix in some cooked, leftover white rice to make this Southern side dish stretch!

-- Drain the boiled tomatoes and dry them on a towel.
+- Drain the tomatoes from the hot water bath and dry them on a towel.

-- Slice the tomatoes into rounds, or dice them.
+- Slice the tomatoes into rounds, or dice them, whichever you prefer.

 - Simmer the pepper, onion, and tomato mixture in butter until tender.